-Community Response applications, addressing the Greater Des Moines Health Safety Net System priority, will be reviewed annually in the fall.
-Community Response applications are due by noon on October 1; if the 1st falls on a weekend, proposals are due by noon on the preceding Friday.
+Applications addressing the Greater Des Moines Healthcare Safety Net System strategic priority, will be reviewed annually in the fall.
+Applications are due by noon on October 1; if the 1st falls on a weekend, proposals are due by noon on the preceding Friday.

-Community Response grants average $10,000 to $30,000.
+Grants average $10,000 to $50,000.
 The Foundation may consider partially funding a proposal, if acceptable to the grantee.

 The Mid-Iowa Health Foundation does not